eamonnbell/teaching/hum_syllabus.md

 ## Assessment breakdown

-- Final exam (30%)
+- Final exam (40%)
+- Writing assignments (4, each equally weighted) (40%)
-- Weekly quizzes (about 10, each equally weighted) (10%)
+- Weekly scheduled quizzes (about 12, each equally weighted) (10%)
-- Papers (3, each equally weighted) (50%)
 - Attendance (see below) (10%)

 ## Assessment policies

-* All assignments must be turned in at the start of the class on the day in which they are due, usually a Monday.
+* All writing assignments must be turned in at the start of the class on the day in which they are due, usually a Monday.
 * Late assignments will only be accepted on the next scheduled class meeting following the original due date of the assignment, and a penalty will be applied when calculating the grade for that assignment (see below).
 After that date, the score for that assignment will be set to 0%.
 * The value of the final grade for a late assignment will reduced by one fifth (20%).
 If it is impossible to complete the assignment on time for religious reasons, athletics, or personal/family emergency, please let me know as soon as possible, to make alternative arrangements.
+* Quizzes will be graded as either not satisfactory (NS) or satisfactory (S).
+The total amount awarded for the grade element is computed based on the number of quizzes completed satisfactorily by the student.
+* Importantly, quizzes may not be retaken or rescheduled.
+If a student achieves an NS grade in, or is absent for, a quiz for _any_ reason (i.e. excused or no), the student may turn in a shortand original written response to a question relevant to the material examined on that quiz and this response will be graded similarly (not satisfactory/satisfactory) without the option of a redo.
+These responses will be typically due on the class immediately following the class in which the graded quiz is returned.

 ## Schedule